forta-network/docs/docs/deploying-cli.md

 This will build a Docker image for your agent using the Dockerfile in your project folder and push it to an image repository where scan nodes can find it.
 A manifest will be generated for your agent (which includes a reference to the Docker image) and be published to the Agent Registry contract.

-!!! note "Signing the manifest"
+!!! warning "Signing the manifest"
     The agent manifest will need to be signed using your keyfile (located in ~/.forta), so **you will be prompted for the password**.

 When successfully deployed, you should see a message in your output similar to